About the college

 The college has an on-site gym and facilities for association football, lawn tennis, and rugby.
 In recent years, St Hilda’s has had successes in a variety of sports, including rowing, netball, rugby, and football.
 St Hilda’s is also the closest Oxford college to the Oxford University Sports complex on Iffley Road, where facilities include a power-lifting gym, rowing tank, Olympic-sized swimming pool, and running track.
 The sports complex offers St Hilda's students a fantastic discounted annual membership.

 St Hilda's Middle Common Room (MCR) is a lively community and is the place to make friendships, share ideas and have a great social life outside the limits of your own department or faculty.
+The MCR provides a large, and growing, range of events, conferences and workshops bringing together graduate students, early career academics and senior fellows.
 Our new front-of-house development providing an improved MCR space for graduate students, which overlooks the river and makes the most of our beautiful setting, opened in September 2020.

 This college accepts graduate students for the following courses: